On the number of ordinary lines determined by sets in complex space

-When $\V$ is sufficiently non-degenerate, i.e. no plane contains too many points, we are able to give a more refined bound in the spirit of Melchior's and Hirzebruch's inequalities, taking into account the existence of lines with more than three points.
-In particular, we show the following (the constant $2/3$ is arbitrary and can be replaced by any number smaller than one): \begin{theorem} There exists an absolute constant $c > 0$ and a positive integer $n_0$ such that the following holds.
-Let $\V$ be a set of $n \geq n_0$ points in $\CC^3$ with at most $\frac{2}{3} n$ points contained in any plane.
+\end{theorem} While imposing a stricter condition on the point set, Theorem~\ref{th:langer} is strictly better than Theorem~\ref{th:Hirzebruch} as long as there is a line containing at least 5 points.
+For more detail on Langer's inequality and combinatorial implications, see~\cite{dezeeuw18b}.
+In $\CC^3$, when $\V$ is sufficiently non-degenerate, i.e., no plane contains too many points, we are able to give a more refined bound by taking into account the existence of lines with more than three points.
+In particular, we show the following (the constant $1/2$ in Theorem~\ref{th:main} is arbitrary and can be replaced by any positive constant smaller than 1): \begin{theorem} There exists an absolute constant $c > 0$ and a positive integer $n_0$ such that the following holds.
+Let $\V$ be a set of $n \geq n_0$ points in $\CC^3$ with at most $\frac{1}{2} n$ points contained in any plane.
 Then

 \end{theorem}